sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object*.
 CubeRegion defines the structure of a data cube region.
 This is based on the abstract RegionType and simply refines the key and attribute values to conform with what is applicable for dimensions and attributes, respectively.
 See the documentation of the base type for more details on how a region is defined.

-* isIncluded - *Boolean* *optional*.
-* attributes - *Array* *optional*.
-A list of of *AttributeValueSet* objects described in *[ValueSet](#ValueSet)* defines the structure for providing values for a data attribute.
-If no values are provided, the attribute is implied to include/excluded from the region in which it is defined, with no regard to the value of the data attribute.
-Note that for metadata attributes which occur within other metadata attributes, a nested identifier can be provided.
-For example, a value of CONTACT.ADDRESS.STREET refers to the metadata attribute with the identifier STREET which exists in the ADDRESS metadata attribute in the CONTACT metadata attribute, which is defined at the root of the report structure.
-* keyValues - *Array* *optional*.
-A list of of *CubeRegionKey* objects described in *[ValueSet](#ValueSet)* for providing a set of values for a dimension for the purpose of defining a data cube region.
-A set of distinct value can be provided, or if this dimension is represented as time, and time range can be specified.
+* include - *Boolean* *optional*.
+Default: `true`.
+The include attribute indicates that the region is to be included or excluded within the context in which it is defined.
+For example, if the regions is defined as part of a content constraint, the exclude flag would mean the data identified by the region is not present.
+* components - *Array* *optional* of *[ComponentValueSet](#ComponentValueSet)* objects containing a reference to a component (data attribute, metadata attribute, or measure) and providing a collection of values for the referenced component.
+This serves to state that for the key which defines the region, the components that are specified here have or do not have (depending on the include attribute of the value set) the values provided.
+It is possible to provide a component reference without specifying values, for the purpose of stating the component is absent (include = false) or present with an unbounded set of values.
+As opposed to key components, which are assumed to be wild carded if absent, no assumptions are made about the absence of a component.
+Only components which are explicitly stated to be present or absent from the region will be know.
+All unstated components for the set cannot be assumed to absent or present.
+* keyValues - *Array* *optional* of *[CubeRegionKey](#CubeRegionKey)* objects containing a reference to a component which disambiguates the data (i.e. a dimension) and providing a collection of values for the component.
+The collection of values can be flagged as being inclusive or exclusive to the region being defined.
+Any key component that is not included is assumed to be wild carded, which is to say that the cube includes all possible values for the un-referenced key components.
+Further, this assumption applies to the values of the components as well.
+The values for any given component can only be sub-setted in the region by explicit inclusion or exclusion.
+For example, a dimension X which has the possible values of 1, 2, 3 is assumed to have all of these values if a key value is not defined.
+If a key value is defined with an inclusion attribute of true and the values of 1 and 2, the only the values of 1 and 2 for dimension X are included in the definition of the region.
+If the key value is defined with an inclusion attribute of false and the value of 1, then the values of 2 and 3 for dimension X are included in the definition of the region.
+Note that any given key component must only be referenced once in the region.

 Example:

 	{
-		"isIncluded": true,
+		"include": true,
-		"attributes": [
+		"components": [
 			{
-				# ValueSet object #
+				# ComponentValueSet object #
 			}
 		],
 		"keyValues": [
 			{
-				# ValueSet object #
+				# CubeRegionKey object #
 			}
 		]
 	}

-##### ValueSet
+##### ComponentValueSet

 *Object*.
-ValueSet
+ComponentValueSet defines the structure for providing values for a data attributes, measures, or metadata attributes.
+If no values are provided, the component is implied to include/excluded from the region in which it is defined, with no regard to the value of the component.
+Note that for metadata attributes which occur within other metadata attributes, a nested identifier can be provided.
+For example, a value of CONTACT.ADDRESS.STREET refers to the metadata attribute with the identifier STREET which exists in the ADDRESS metadata attribute in the CONTACT metadata attribute, which is defined at the root of the report structure.

 * id - *String*.
+* include - *Boolean* *optional*.
+The include attribute indicates whether the values provided for the referenced component are to be included are excluded from the region in which they are defined.
+* removePrefix - *Boolean* *optional*.
+The removePrefix attribute indicates whether codes should keep or not the prefix, as defined in the extension of codelist.
 * timeRange - *Object* *optional*.
 A *[TimeRangeValue](#TimeRangeValue)* object.
-* values - *Array* *optional* of *string*s.
+* values - Non-empty *array* *optional* of *String*s and *[SimpleComponentValue](#SimpleComponentValue)* objects.
-* cascadeValues - *Array* *optional* of *string*s.
-CascadeValues identifies which values in the previous array should be cascaded.
+Only one of timeRange or values properties is allowed.

 Example:

 	{
 		"id": "EXR_TYPE",
+		"include": true,
+		"removePrefix": false,
+		"values": {
+			"NRP0", "NN00", "NRD0", "NRU1"
+			# SimpleComponentValue object #
+		}
+	}

+	{
+		"id": "EXR_TYPE",
+		"include": true,
+		"removePrefix": false,
 		"timeRange": {
 			# TimeRangeValue object #
-		},
-		"values": [
-			"NRP0", "NN00", "NRD0", "NRU1"
-		],
-		"cascadeValues": [
-			"NRU1"
-		]
+		}
 	}

 ###### TimeRangeValue